 - 1 single dive in the protected marine area Capo Carbonara

-- Package of 2 single dives in the Capo Carbonara Marine Protected Area
+- Baptism of diving in the Marine Protected Area of Capo Carbonara

 Asinara is an island floating off the north-western tip of Sardinia.
 Curiously, the name Asinara translates to “donkey-inhabited.”
 Indeed, the island is nearly wholly uninhabited.
 In 2001, the census listed the population as “one person.”
 However, the name comes indeed from the Latin “sinuara” – which means sinuous and refers to the shape of the island and its rugged coastline.